Advantages and Disadvantages of Genome Sequencing for Tumor Diagnosis

-Research Progress in Genome Sequencing
+Research Progress in Genome Sequencing for Tumor Diagnosis

 The Pan-Cancer Analysis of Whole Genomes (PCAWG) is initiated by the International Cancer Genome Consortium (ICGC) and The Cancer Genome Atlas (TCGA), providing the most comprehensive cancer genome meta-analysis to date.
 Key findings include: ① Cancer genomes on average contain 4-5 driver gene mutations, but no driver gene mutations are found in about 5% of cases. ② Chromothripsis is an early event in tumor evolution. ③ Tumors with high-frequency telomere misregulation mechanisms mainly originate from tissues with low replication activity. ④ A few non-coding region mutations that cause cancer have been discovered.